shoplineos/shopline-sdk-go/README.md

 1. Locate [Apps](https://developer.myshopline.com/app/list)  in the [Partner Portal](https://developer.myshopline.com/)
 2. Click on the name of the app you want to test.
 3. Click on **Test App**.
 4. Click on **Install App**.
-At this point, the system will request the app URL set in step four, the browser will automatically redirect to the platform authentication page, and finally, it will callback to the app callback URL you set.
+At this point, the system will request the app URL set in step four, the browser will automatically redirect to the system authentication page, and finally, it will callback to the app callback URL you set.
 5. Upon successful operation, **Auth callback received ... code: xxx**  will be printed.
 The code will be used later to exchange for an access token.

 For more details, refer to [Receive the authorization code](https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step3) </br>